SCENE 01 / SOUND RECORDIST TEAM

 Full sound departments scaled to Korean productions

-Here is the short of it.
-Mixers typically work with Sound Devices 833 or 888 multitrack recorders, Lectrosonics SRc receivers as the Korean rental-house standard.
-Wisycom MCR54 for productions running heavy channel counts.
+Mixers mostly work with Sound Devices 833 or 888 multitrack recorders, Lectrosonics SRc receivers as the Korean rental-house standard.
+Wisycom MCR54 for shoots running heavy channel counts.
 Bag rigs and cart configurations are tied to format — narrative drama on cart, documentary in bag, commercial in whichever delivers faster turnover.
 Korean-speaking team leads set up directly with the AD teams and post houses so daily sound reports, scene metadata and timecode handoffs all stay clean.

 FAQ